madhums/nlib/README.md

 ## nli

-A command setup node module/library
+A command to setup a node module/library

 ## Requirements